Losant/losant-docs/docs/devices/gateways-peripherals.md

 /applications/my-application-id/devices/my-gateway-id/state
 ```

-A gateway can also post to a peripheral's REST state endpoint:
+A gateway can also POST to a peripheral's REST state endpoint:

 ```text
 /applications/my-application-id/devices/my-peripheral-id/state